titon/titon/readme.md

 * Engine - Handles the rendering of the view templates.
 * Helper - Provides additional functionality to the view layer.
 * Listener - Objects that listen and wait to be triggered at specific events in the system.
-* Package - A combination of component types into a single related entity.
+* Package - A combination of library types into a single related entity.
+* Readers - Handles the loading of configuration file types: xml, json, yaml, etc
+* Routes - Maps URLs to internal destinations.
 * Shell - Handles CLI execution and tasks.